darkhonor/catdemo-svc/README.md

 microservice using SpringBoot hosted on Google's AppEngine delivering authenticated content via RESTful services.

+UPDATE: This is compiling, but not running properly.
+I'm getting a generic 404 error and no way to find out why...

 This is based upon code and discussion consolidated from numerous sources:

 * [SpringBoot HelloWorld for App Engine Standard (Java 8)](https://github.com/GoogleCloudPlatform/getting-started-java/tree/master/appengine-standard-java8/springboot-appengine-standard)